wchristian/perl5_wiki/Perl7-FAQ.md

 ### Is the idea that major numbers will be incremented every so often, like say, the linux kernel? or do you think it will be perl7 for a long time?

-Perl 8 will likely come in the next 3-5 years.
-It will bump defaults, turning on what we hope will be a better language for its users.
+Perl 8 will likely come 3-5 years after Perl 7.
+That's a rough idea that's saying "not a year but not a decade".
+We don't even have Perl 7 yet, so we have no idea what Perl 8 could be.

 ### How can I find out more about Perl 7?